Johnjoe McFadden: Life

 McFadden was born in Donegal, Ireland but raised in the UK.
 He holds joint British and Irish Nationality.
 He obtained his BSc in Biochemistry University of London in 1977 and his PhD at Imperial College London in 1982.
 He went on to work on human genetic diseases and then infectious diseases, at St Mary's Hospital Medical School, London (1982–84) and St George's Hospital Medical School, London (1984–88) and then at the University of Surrey in Guildford, UK.

 For more than a decade, McFadden has researched the genetics of microbes such as the agents of tuberculosis and meningitis and invented a test for the diagnosis of meningitis.
 He has published more than 100 articles in scientific journals on subjects as wide-ranging as bacterial genetics, tuberculosis, idiopathic diseases and computer modelling of evolution.
 He has contributed to more than a dozen books and has edited a book on the genetics of mycobacteria.
 He produced a widely reported artificial life computer model which modelled evolution in organisms.

 McFadden has lectured extensively in the UK, Europe, the US and Japan and his work has been featured on radio, television and national newspaper articles particularly for the Guardian.
 His present post, which he has held since 2001, is Professor of Molecular Genetics at the University of Surrey.
 Living in London, he is married and has one son.

 Quantum evolution

-McFadden wrote the popular science book, Quantum Evolution on the concept of quantum evolution.
+McFadden wrote the popular science book, Quantum Evolution.
 The book examines the role of quantum mechanics in life, evolution and consciousness.
 The book has been described as offering an alternative evolutionary mechanism, beyond the neo-Darwinian framework.

 The book received positive reviews by Kirkus Reviews and Publishers Weekly.
 It was negatively reviewed in the journal Heredity by evolutionary biologist Wallace Arthur.